 Much of the U.S. has already come back online in one form or another since the early days of COVID-19, but one part of American culture and travel that has been slow to return are the theme parks.

-Florida is on the other end of the spectrum.
-All of the major theme parks in Florida have been open for quite some time.
 We can look to DisneyWorld, which has been open since late last summer for an idea of how the top theme parks are managing the new normal of social distancing, while still providing the experiences – the rides and dining establishments – a very popular theme park is expected to deliver.

 By and large, DisneyWorld has chugged along nicely.
 The most obvious inconvenience is the now ubiquitous mandatory mask mandate.
 The park also limits crowd sizes, requires temperature checks upon entry, and expects strict adherence to social distancing measures (many physical barriers have been erected and reduced contact dining – largely through smartphone apps).
 The attractions and restaurants that can’t be social distanced are closed.

 The biggest challenge with a park like DisneyWorld is the limitation to the “Disney” experience.
 The cost of visiting creates a situation in which many families visit as a “once-in-a-lifetime” event.
 This year, that event is markedly different.
 The character interactions that are a hallmark of a park visit have largely been eliminated.
 They’ve implemented work-arounds where characters put on mini “shows” from safe distances.
 However, if you’re wanting to hug a Disney princess, that’s not on the menu in 2021 just yet.

 In addition, the parades and fireworks shows have been put on an indefinite pause, so that should also be put into the overall calculus when you’re trying to decide whether or not to visit this year.